Quarantine Procedures and Close Contact Definitions

 Who HAS to quarantine?

-If you have NOT tested POSITIVE for COVID-19 in the last 90 days and you have been in close contact with someone with COVID-19, you are required to quarantine for 14 days from the last date of exposure, being released on day 15, as long as you do not develop symptoms.
+If you are unvaccinated and have NOT tested POSITIVE for COVID-19 in the last 90 days and you have been in close contact with someone with COVID-19, you are required to quarantine for 10-14 days from the last date of exposure.
+The length of time is impacted by the ability to test and the results of the test.

 What are the options for where a student or employee can quarantine?

-If you have NOT tested positive for COVID-19 in the last 90 days, and your exposure meets the criteria of a close contact as defined earlier, and the exposure was within the applicable timeframe, please contact the NMU Health Center.
+If you are not vaccinated and have NOT tested positive for COVID-19 in the last 90 days, and your exposure meets the criteria of a close contact as defined earlier, and the exposure was within the applicable timeframe, please contact the NMU Health Center.